anubhavgupta/module-federation-examples/css-isolation/README.md

 ### 2. Put an element with style `all: initial;` around the Shadow DOM container.

 By default the styles inside the Shadow DOM will inherit those coming from the Light DOM.
 The `all: initial` rule stops this inheritance and isolates the remote app from the host's CSS.
+To understand why read [this](https://stackoverflow.com/questions/49709676/light-dom-style-leaking-into-shadow-dom).

 ### 3. Configure the style loader of the remote app to inject styles inside the Shadow DOM